awsdocs/amazon-chime-sdk-developer-guide/doc_source/sse-kms.md

 ## Using an Amazon S3 managed key<a name="s3-keys"></a>

-You use the Amazon S3 console, CLI, or REST API to to enable server\-side encryption for an Amazon S3 bucket\.
+You use the Amazon S3 console, CLI, or REST API to enable server\-side encryption for an Amazon S3 bucket\.
 In both cases, choose **Amazon S3 Key** as encryption key type\.
 No further action is needed\.
 When you use the bucket for media capture, the artifacts are uploaded and encrypted on server side\.
-For information, refer to [Specifying Amazon S3 encryption](https://docs.aws.amazon.com/AmazonS3/latest/userguide/specifying-s3-encryption.html) in the *Amazon S3 User Guide*\.
+For more information, refer to [ Specifying Amazon S3 encryption](https://docs.aws.amazon.com/AmazonS3/latest/userguide/specifying-s3-encryption.html) in the *Amazon S3 User Guide*\.

 ## Using a key that you own<a name="customer-key"></a>

-To enable encryption with a key that you manage, you need to enable the Amazon S3 bucket’s server side encryption with a Customer Managed Key, then add a statement to the the key policy that allows Amazon Chime to use the key and encrypt any uploaded artifacts\.
+To enable encryption with a key that you manage, you need to enable the Amazon S3 bucket’s server side encryption with a Customer Managed Key, then add a statement to the key policy that allows Amazon Chime to use the key and encrypt any uploaded artifacts\.

 1. Create a Customer Managed Key in KMS\.
 For information about doing so, see [Specifying server\-side encryption with AWS KMS \(SSE\-KMS\)](https://docs.aws.amazon.com/AmazonS3/latest/userguide/specifying-kms-encryption.html) in the *Amazon S3 User Guide*\.